 - All volunteers must complete a volunteer waiver and receive proper training before entering the field

-- Submit your FAP for review – Must be done at least 10-20 days before you departure date!
+- Submit your FASP for review – Must be done at least 10-20 days before you departure date

-- Submit complete but unsigned FAP to the Field Activities Plan Central Registry
+- Submit the complete but unsigned FASP to the Field Activities Plan Central Registry

-- Level 4 or 5: should receive a response within 20 business days
+- Level 4 or 5: Please submit within 20 business days

 - Resolve any revisions

-- Collect signatures from all participants and reutrn the signed FAP to the safety representative
+- Collect signatures from all participants and return the signed FASP to the safety representative

 - The safety representative reaches out to the secondary approver for signature if required and provides the submitter with the final copy